wvchallenges/se-challenge-expenses/README.markdown

 # Wave Software Development Challenge by Carol Zhang

 ## Getting Started
 This project is done in Django.
-Make sure Django is installed by running
+Make sure Django is installed _and up-to-date_ by running

 `$ python -m django --version`